jarun/nnn/README.md

 <p align="center"><i>nnn in action!</i></a></p>

-`nnn` is a fork of [noice](http://git.2f30.org/noice/), a blazing-fast lightweight terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks. noice is developed considering terminal based systems.
-There is no config file and mime associations are hard-coded.
-However, the incredible user-friendliness and speed make it a perfect candidate for modern distros.

-`nnn` is faster and friendlier!
-It's probably the [fastest and most resource-sensitive](#performance) (with all its capabilities) file browser you have ever used.
-It's extremely flexible too - integrates with your DE and favourite GUI utilities, works with the desktop opener, adds new navigation options, [navigate-as-you-type](#navigate-as-you-type-mode) mode, bookmarks, a disk usage analyzer mode, comprehensive file details and much more.
-For a detailed comparison, visit [nnn vs. noice](https://github.com/jarun/nnn/wiki/nnn-vs.-noice).
+`nnn` is probably the [fastest and most resource-sensitive](#performance) (with all its capabilities) file browser you have ever used.
+It's extremely flexible too - integrates with your DE and favourite GUI utilities, works with the desktop opener, supports bookmarks, has smart navigation shortcuts, [navigate-as-you-type](#navigate-as-you-type-mode) mode, disk usage analyzer mode, comprehensive file details and much more. `nnn` was initially forked from [noice](http://git.2f30.org/noice/) but is significantly [different](https://github.com/jarun/nnn/wiki/nnn-vs.-noice) today.

 Cool things you can do with `nnn`:

-- open any file in the default desktop application for the mime
+- open any file in the default desktop application or a custom one
 - *navigate-as-you-type* (*search-as-you-type* enabled even on directory switch)
 - check disk usage with number of files in current directory tree
 - run desktop search utility (gnome-search-tool or catfish) in any directory